Sitefinity/nextjs-sdk/README.md

 #### Required html attributes

-In order for the WYSIWYG page and form editor to work properly, several custom html attributes need to be provided while viewing the markup in edit mode.
-The __htmlAttributes__ handles the general case for this need.
-For aggregating custom CSS classes we provide the helper __classNames__.
+To ensure the WYSIWYG page and form editor functions correctly, it is necessary to include certain custom HTML attributes when viewing the markup in edit mode.
+The __htmlAttributes__ is designed to address this requirement comprehensively.
+Additionally, the __classNames__ helper is provided to facilitate the accumulation of custom CSS classes.

 ```tsx
 import { htmlAttributes, classNames } from '@progress/sitefinity-nextjs-sdk';